-- Cardboard pizza box (the kind delivered pizza comes in)
+- Cardboard pizza box

 - Box knife or scissors

 - Aluminum foil